The Best Shimoga Trip Plan and Travel Guide for 2024

 Love road trips?
 Check out the dream road trip itinerary for the Western Ghats of India.

-Given the reputation and the fact that it was just after the monsoon you can’t actually blame me for expecting a little bit more in terms of the volume of water.
 As some sources have it, there are four different streams of water which merge to form the huge waterfall and we could actually see all four of them scattered in the hills.

-Nevertheless, the place is pretty with a well-maintained viewpoint to walk around and enjoy the scenic hills and quaint little houses.
-There was a stairway for tourists to reach the base of the waterfall, but like the Shivanasamudram, it had to be closed because of unruly tourists whose actions had caused fatal accidents.
+There is a stairway for tourists to reach the base of the waterfall, but it had to be closed because of unruly tourists whose actions had caused fatal accidents.

-So you can’t actually stand at the base and look up at the plunging stream anymore.
 What I liked was that it was way less crowded than any of the famous waterfalls I have been to and thanks to the restriction we were spared from the unpleasant sight of people doing their month’s laundry at the waterfall.

 After reaching our hotel, we freshened up and decided to look for nearby places to visit – but it had to be really close as it was nearing sunset.

-The one name that popped up in our Google Search was Mattur lake which was about 5-6 km away from our hotel and we drove to that place only to find that the view to that lake was obscured by dense vegetation and we had to keep our car on the middle of the road and walk along a somewhat muddy road to even get a glimpse of the lake.
+The one name that popped up in our Google Search was Mattur lake which was about 5-6 km away from our hotel.
+We drove to that place only to find that the view to that lake was obscured by dense vegetation.

 As an added bonus, we walked across a bridge across the river Tunga and got a wonderful view of the sunset while asking locals about the lake which seemed unknown even to them.